Q: What degree options are available through MEDEX?

 Q: Where will I do my clinical training?

-A: MEDEX has over 700 clinical training sites throughout the WWAMI region, plus Nevada and Oregon.
+A: MEDEX has over 700 clinical training sites throughout the WWAMI region, plus Nevada.
+There may also be underserved site options in the western US.
 There are clinical training opportunities in hospitals, private clinics, prisons, specialty clinics, community health centers, farmworker clinics and Indian Health sites.
 All students are expected to travel during their clinical rotations and each student will have an underserved community experience.

 Q: Do I have to come to Seattle if I apply for the Spokane, Tacoma, or Anchorage training site?

-Additionally, master’s students will be required to be in Seattle for two weeks during the summer between the classroom and clinical phases (second summer quarter).
+Additionally, master’s students are required to be in Seattle for two weeks during the summer between the classroom and clinical phases (second summer quarter).